-If you already have an idea of the path that they wish to pursue, select a firm in that field which will help equip them to prepare for future interviews and direction by gaining invaluable industry knowledge.
+If you already have an idea of the path that they wish to pursue, select a firm in that field that will help equip them to prepare for future interviews and direction by gaining invaluable industry knowledge.
 Employers tend to choose candidates that have some experience that is relevant to the position they are actually hiring for; this puts them up on the learning curve and helps them settle into a new role with ease.

 Professional connections are among the most valuable networks that you can have in your life.
-As a parent you definitely have some first-hand experience of the impact of networks.
-Even if you are not retained for a full-time position, the networks that you build from even a short stint can be invaluable whether for providing mentoring and support as you grow, or for career advice, references or recommendations for your next job.
+As a parent, you definitely have some first-hand experience of the impact of networks.
+Even if you are not retained for a full-time position, the networks that you build from even a short stint can be invaluable whether for providing mentoring and support as you grow or for career advice, references, or recommendations for your next job.

-Encourage your child to find a mentor, but remember that a senior colleague is more likely to take interest in an interested, committed, hardworking intern and not someone that is always late, unresponsive, doesn’t meet deadlines, and adds little or no value.
+Encourage your child to find a mentor, but remember that a senior colleague is more likely to take interest in an interested, committed, hardworking intern and not someone that is always late, unresponsive, doesn’t meet deadlines and adds little or no value.

 Should money be a factor?

 As far as possible, teach your child/ward that money is not the overarching deciding factor when you are thinking of interning.
 Gaining useful experience should be your goal for the value it will bring to your resume and your personal life.
-Of course for most, it is impossible to accept a role for any length of time, without pay.
+Of course, for most, it is impossible to accept a role for any length of time, without pay.
 However, it is a pity to have to turn down an excellent but unpaid internship opportunity, as this significantly limits available opportunities.

 One of the greatest benefits of interning is earning and learning to manage your own money.
 Money that they have earned from their own sweat tends to have more meaning than allowances and gifts from parents.
 Hard work builds discipline and frugality; when they work hard to earn, they are more selective in their spending choices.